Neurogenetic dissection of the visual motion detection circuitry in the fruit fly Drosophila melanogaster

 The detection of visual motion is a fundamental computation of any visual system.
-An algorithmic model, the Reichardt detector, accounts for this by multiplying adjacent inputs after asymmetric temporal filtering.
 However, the neural circuits performing these computations are not well understood in any species.
-Studying this problem in Drosophila, we have defined the input and the output neurons of the local circuits as well as the underlying algorithm.
-We now aim to identify those neuron types in between which convey delayed and non-delayed signals onto the dendrites of the output neurons and to explore the biophysical mechanisms that underlie their integration to produce direction-selective motion signals in single cells.
+Studying this problem in Drosophila, we have defined the input and output neurons of the local circuits as well as the underlying algorithm.
+We now aim to identify the biophysical mechanisms that generate direction-selective motion signals in single cells.
 In a related project, we examine the roles of motion detectors for course control in walking and flying flies.